themi/magrav/hat-pack/02-gans-harvesting.md

 #### faster production

-* connect a 1.5V.
+* connect a 1.5V source.
-  - Connect (+) of battery to the brass plate.
+  - Connect batteries (+) pole to the brass plate.
-  - Connect (-) of battery to the nanocoated copper plate.
+  - Connect batteries (-) pole to the nanocoated copper plate.
+  - The current from battery is actually a bit on the high side, if you want to be perdantic you could install a resistor on this circut to regulate the current down to optimum of 15-30mA.

 * add air pump
   - oxygen is important in the GANS process, GANS colour will be bright turquiose in colour when oxygen is present.
   - GANS will be brown in colour when there is insufficent enough oxigen present in water.

-* run for 6-8 hours
+* run for 4-7 hours

 #### Harvest